Skip to content

 • Any other neurological disorder (other than adductor-type laryngeal dystonia in the patient group)

-• Psychological disorders besides depression and anxiety
+• Mental health disorders besides depression and anxiety

 Will I be paid for my time?